quickapps/docs/en/user's-guide/faq.rst

 welcome message, user's password recovery instructions and so on) are sent using PHP's `mail() <http://php.net//manual/en/function.mail.php>`__ function.
-Although this should be enough for most cases, you can tell QuickAppsCMS to send those messages using your own SMTP server, to do this you must edit your site's settings file ``/config/settings.php`` as follow:
+Although this should be enough for most cases, you can tell QuickAppsCMS to send those messages using your own SMTP server, to do so, you must edit your site's settings file ``/config/settings.php`` as follow:

 .. code:: php